dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/git-map/index.md

 First things first.
 If you didn't fill out the beginning of term survey on canvas, you'll need to join the github team:

-Did you accept the invitation to the https://github.com/dartmouth-cs52-19S organization via this link:  [https://classroom.github.com/g/F2r_btUo](https://classroom.github.com/g/F2r_btUo)?
+Did you accept the invitation to the https://github.com/dartmouth-cs52-19S organization via the github classroom link provided?
 When prompted please join the **19s** group!
 Otherwise you won't have permissions on the repo to do anything with it.

 Start here:
 [19S-git-map](https://github.com/dartmouth-cs52-19S/git-map)